terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitHub.md

 The objective of the instructions below is to configure the infrastructure that allows you to run CI/CD deployments using GitHub Actions for the Terraform Example Foundation stages (`0-bootstrap`, `1-org`, `2-environments`, `3-networks`, `4-projects`).
-The infrastructure consists in two Google Cloud Platform projects (`prj-b-seed` and `prj-b-cicd-gh`).
+The infrastructure consists in two Google Cloud Platform projects (`prj-b-seed` and `prj-b-cicd-wif-gh`).

-It is a best practice to have two separate projects here (`prj-b-seed` and `prj-b-cicd-gh`) for separation of concerns.
+It is a best practice to have two separate projects here (`prj-b-seed` and `prj-b-cicd-wif-gh`) for separation of concerns.
 On one hand, `prj-b-seed` stores terraform state and has the Service Accounts able to create / modify infrastructure.
-On the other hand, the authentication infrastructure using [Workload identity federation](https://cloud.google.com/iam/docs/workload-identity-federation) is implemented in `prj-b-cicd-gh`.
+On the other hand, the authentication infrastructure using [Workload identity federation](https://cloud.google.com/iam/docs/workload-identity-federation) is implemented in `prj-b-cicd-wif-gh`.

 ## Requirements